improvisec/recursive-ir-tools-release/docs/source/Installation.rst

 To use UAL Processor and UAL Investigator, the following must be performed.
 On a Windows 10 (or newer) machine:

-1. Download and extract the `latest <https://updates.recursive.improvisec.com/downloads/latest>`_ package from https://updates.recursive.improvisec.com/downloads.
+1. Download and extract the `latest <https://updates.recursive.improvisec.com/downloads/full/latest>`_ package from https://updates.recursive.improvisec.com/downloads/full.
-   The full version can be downloaded from this `link <https://updates.recursive.improvisec.com/downloads/full/latest>`_ but requires a `validated <https://updates.recursive.improvisec.com/license/register>`_ email address to get the license needed.
+   A `validated <https://updates.recursive.improvisec.com/license/register>`_ email address is required to get the license file needed.

 .. image:: /images/register.png
    :alt: missing modules